Alitalia: 2000s

-In 2001 Alitalia renewed the ground handling contract with SEA.
-In the same year Alitalia joined SkyTeam alliance.
+In 2001, Alitalia renewed the ground handling contract with SEA.
+In the same year, Alitalia joined the SkyTeam alliance.

 In September 2007, Alitalia announced that it would nearly halve its hub at Malpensa and instead focus on Rome-Fiumicino and move all intercontinental flights there.
 Until this announcement, Malpensa had been Alitalia's primary hub for intercontinental flights.
 The transition away from Malpensa and towards Rome-Fiumicino was completed by the end of March 2008.
-Minor intercontinental destinations, which previously received flights only from Malpensa, henceforth received only flights from Rome-Fiumicino, or else were discontinued.
+Minor intercontinental destinations, which previously received flights only from Malpensa, henceforth received only flights from Rome-Fiumicino or else were discontinued.

 Alitalia - Compagnia Aerea Italiana

 In 2008, a group of investors formed the "Compagnia Aerea Italiana" (CAI) consortium to buy the bankrupt Alitalia – Linee Aeree Italiane ("old" Alitalia) and to merge these with Air One, another bankrupt Italian carrier.

 On 30 October 2008, CAI offered €1 billion to acquire parts of the bankrupt airline, amidst pilots' and flight crew members' opposition to labour agreements.
 On 19 November 2008, CAI's offer was accepted by the bankruptcy administrator of Alitalia with the permission of the Italian government, at the time the majority shareholder of the bankrupt airline.
 Alitalia's profitable assets were transferred to CAI on 12 December 2008 after CAI paid €1.05 billion, consisting of €427 million in cash and the assumption of responsibility for €625 million in Alitalia debt.

 A USA diplomatic cable disclosed in 2011 summarised the operation as follows: "Under the guise of a rather quaint (and distinctly un-EU) desire to maintain the Italian-ness of the company, a group of wealthy Berlusconi cronies was enticed into taking over the healthy portions of Alitalia, leaving its debts to the Italian taxpayers.
 The rules of bankruptcy were changed in the middle of the game to meet the government's needs.
 Berlusconi pulled this one off, but his involvement probably cost the Italian taxpayers a lot of money."

 On 13 January 2009, the "new" Alitalia launched operations.
 The owners of Compagnia Aerea Italiana sold 25% of the company's shares to Air France-KLM for €322 million.
 Air France-KLM also obtained an option, subject to certain conditions, to purchase additional shares after 2013.

 The "new" Alitalia did not claim the old Alitalia's history as its own, as can be seen in official documents regarding the new "Alitalia Group".
-Instead, they stressed that they were a totally different company: they chose not to recognize benefits such as discounted tickets to former Alitalia-LAI workers and refused to honour passengers' claims against the old Alitalia.
+Instead, they stressed that they were a totally different company.
+They chose not to recognize benefits such as discounted tickets to former Alitalia-LAI workers and refused to honour passengers' claims against the old Alitalia.

 The new Alitalia did not own many of its operating airplanes.
 (Alitalia-LAI had owned all of its airplanes.)
 Almost every plane that CAI had acquired from the old Alitalia was sold or decommissioned.
 Alitalia-CAI airplanes were leased mostly from Aircraft Purchase Fleet (it), an Irish company owned by Carlo Toto, the former owner of the bankrupt Air One, which was merged in 2008 into Alitalia-LAI when the new company was founded.